FallCon

-FallCon is the largest and only boardgame convention in Calgary, Alberta featuring a broad range of modern boardgames and miniatures.
-During the three day convention, attendees can learn new games by signing up for hosted game or check-out a game from the library in the open gaming session (ambassadors are available to make game recommendations or to help with rules / finding other players).
-The family friendly event also features a live auction Saturday night and a Flea Market Sunday morning.
-The 2017 event will be at SAIT.
+FallCon is a boardgame convention in Calgary, Alberta featuring a broad range of modern boardgames and miniatures.
+During the three day convention, attendees can learn new games by signing up for hosted events or check-out a game from the library in the open gaming area (volunteers are available to make game recommendations or to help with rules / finding other players).
+The family friendly event also features a live board game auction Saturday night, prototype alley to playtest new games, and Exhibitor booths to browse.
+In 2024, FallCon 37 will be hosted August 23-25 at the TELUS Convention Centre.